FREQUENTLY ASKED QUESTIONS

 - What is the difference between Design Crafts and Print Crafts?

 All Design entries should be entered into Design Crafts.
 Print Communication should be entered into Print Crafts.
-Should you only be entering a craft entry, you can decide if you want it to be judged by designers (Design Crafts), or by agency creatives (Print Crafts).
+The Design category is judged by designers, and the Print category is judged by agency creatives.

 - Will the entry categories remain the same as previous years?